wso2/docs-ei/en/micro-integrator/docs/setup/security/configuring_keystores.md

     key_password="wso2carbon"
     ```
     Find more details about [internal keystore parameters](../../../references/config-catalog/#internal-keystore).

-    !!!
-Note
-        If you are using the pack (without any WUM update released after 09/17/2020), you need to configure the file_name parameter without file location as <b>file_name="wso2carbon.jks"</b>.

 ## Optional: Changing the default truststore
 If you want to change the [default trust store](#the-default-keystore-configuration) that is shipped with the product, follow the steps given below.